16 SYRIA

 18–19 March – Hama – Aleppo – 144 kilometres

-Aleppo had been at the crossroads of several trade routes since the second millennium BC.
-Thus, the old walled city has been declared a UNESCO World Heritage Site.
-The Citadel of Aleppo, situated right in the centre of town, had grand views over old Aleppo, and dates to the 10th century BC.
+Aleppo had been at the crossroads of trade routes since the second millennium BC, and you could feel that history in every stone.
+The old walled city was a UNESCO World Heritage Site for good reason.
+The Citadel of Aleppo, perched proudly in the centre of town, offered sweeping views over the ancient city.
+It dated back to the 10th century BC, and standing atop it, you could almost hear the echoes of the countless civilisations that had passed through.

 20 March – Aleppo, Syria – Reyhanli, Turkey – 74 kilometres